Kmaldonado18/portfolio_optimization/alpaca_project/notes.md

  - downloaded data files for my sectors, rewatched monte carlo and efficient frontier lectures
  - plan to clean data today, or work with pulling data from Quandl, depending on availability
- - blocked from cleaning to get team on same page about time-frame consistencies and source of data retrieval
+ - blocked from cleaning to get team on same page about time-frame consistencies and source of data retrieval, and my first xls import to pandas is wonky...

  *Additional Notes:*